pritxxh/pritxxh/README.md

 - 👋 Hi, I’m @pritesh
-- 👀 I’m interested in JavaScript, Python, SwiftUI
+- 👀 I’m a full-stack-developer
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on Simple as well as complex projects
 - 📫 How to reach me pritxxh@yahoo.com